Energy Consumption and CO2 Emissions in Europe and Worldwide

 • The United States (303 million inhabitants) consumes half as much energy again as the amount consumed by the EU (606 million inhabitants).

-World CO2 emissions
+World CO2 Emissions

 CO2 emissions are closely linked to the consumption of fossil fuels, particularly in transport, housing and industry.
 They tend to slow down or decrease during periods of slower economic growth.

-Here is the evolution between 2000 and 2021.
+Here is the evolution between 2000 and 2022.
 Quantities emitted are expressed in millions of tonnes of CO2.

-Source: EU Energy in figures
+Source : EU Energy in figures

-In millions of tons of CO2200020102015201920202021CO2 emissions in 2021
+In millions of tons of CO2200020102019202020212022Share of Global Emissions

 Comments on the table:

 • EU emissions are decreasing thanks to improved and energy-saving solutions.
-The significant decrease in the United States has been boosted by the gradual shift from to gas in the production of .
+The significant decrease in the United States has been boosted by the gradual shift from to gas in the production of

 • If the emissions are compared to the number of inhabitants, an African emits 14 times less than an American.